-People who practice yoga can be calm and always in control of whatever situations they find themselves.
+People who practice yoga can be calm and always in control of whatever situations they find themselves in.
 Yoga helps people to become deep thinkers and can easily understand other peoples’ emotions.
 Jobs such as public relation officers, delivery agents, etc. requires people with such skills.

-This type of skill displays your ability to handle equipment which is used for the production of videos, broadcasting (newspaper and magazine production) and the act of journalism
+This type of skill displays your ability to handle equipment that is used for the production of videos, broadcasting (newspaper and magazine production), and the act of journalism

 Inserting your blog is a great skill addition, especially when applying for a post in the marketing industry or a writing firm.
 Bloggers are fascinating people because they know how to express and communicate with people seamlessly.

-Applying for a job under journalism and video production becomes very easy when you include photography as one of the greatest skills in your resume.
+Applying for a job in journalism and video production becomes very easy when you include photography as one of the greatest skills in your resume.
 Photography also shows how observant you are.

-People that participate in volunteering towards helping other people and sacrificing their personal need to satisfy others will possess compassion, self-drive and passion.
+People that participate in volunteering towards helping other people and sacrificing their personal needs to satisfy others will possess compassion, self-drive, and passion.
 Most companies will see such people as those who will put the company’s interest over theirs.

 Partaking in games like chess and Scrabble will display your ability to be a strategic thinker.
 Strategy formulation and policy development will require the skills of such people.

 People who take gardening as a hobby will have adequate knowledge about plants and the natural environment.
-Such a skill can be channelled to environment conservation and sustainability.
+Such a skill can be channeled to environmental conservation and sustainability.

-Ability to keep calm under very high pressure on the field displays lots of quality such as calmness, understanding and most importantly, leadership traits.
+The ability to keep calm under very high pressure on the field displays lots of qualities such as calmness, understanding, and most importantly, leadership traits.
 It shows that leadership goes beyond the office, it starts from the pitch during sporting activities